-Back before we launched in early 2012 we knew what we wanted to be but didn’t really know what we were about.
+Back before we launched in early 2012 we knew what we wanted to be, but didn’t really know what we were about.
 We knew we needed an ‘about’ page though, so while developing the rest of the site we just stuck up the lyrics to Fresh Prince of Bel-air to pad the page out.
 Obviously we forgot that was there and it wasn’t until a few days later a reader noticed and pointed out we’d gone live with it.
-Then we had a problem, we needed to write ‘about us’ and it sounds odd but we still had no idea what we were about.
+Then we had a problem – we needed to write ‘about us’.
 Sure we could spout the whole “by gamers, for gamers” stuff, or even make a statement about how we weren’t going to bombard you with statements like “by gamers, for gamers” to try and seem cool.
-Hand on heart though, we really just didn’t know what we were about.
+Hand on heart though, we really just hadn’t thought that far ahead.

 That goes for you big boys too, both advertisers and developers.
 If there is ever anything you’d like to talk to us about just swing by our contact page and get in touch.